Thamizhjaisankar-git/amazon-clone/README.md

 ## 📖 Project Overview
 The **Amazon Clone** is a responsive e-commerce web application built to replicate the **core online shopping experience**.
-Developed with **HTML5, TailwindCSS, JavaScript, and React**, it provides users with features like product search, wishlist, cart management, and dynamic product listings.
+Developed with **HTML5, TailwindCSS, JavaScript and React**, it provides users with features like product search, wishlist, cart management and dynamic product listings.
-The platform is optimized for **performance, scalability, and responsiveness**, ensuring a smooth shopping journey across devices.
+The platform is optimized for **performance, scalability and responsiveness**, ensuring a smooth shopping journey across devices.

 ## 🎯 Goals